amfairley/toytribe/TESTING.md

 ## Manual Testing

+For each testing step that involved manipulation of database objects, the database was queried in PostgreSQL before and after to ensure that objects were created/edited/deleted correctly.
+All worked as it should.

 | Feature | Action | Expected results | Passed | Comments |
 | ----- | ----- | ----- | ----- | ----- |
 | **base.html** | | | | |